2023 Solar Incentives Guide for Pease, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives help mitigate the cost of installing a solar panel system on your home.
-This category of financial incentives is designed to encourage more Americans to switch their home over to renewable energy.
-Solar incentives could include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the state of Ohio and some by your specific utility company, county or municipality.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+Solar incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the state of Ohio and some by your specific utility company, county or municipality.
 Categories of solar incentives include:

-- Net Metering: You may be able to sign a net metering agreement with your Pease utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
-They will then deduct this value from your utility bill each month.
+- Net Metering: You can sign a net metering contract with your Pease utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then deduct this value from your monthly utility bill.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Pease solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Pease solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these can include rebates, tax credits and more.
-Incentives might be handled by your county or municipality, or by the state of Ohio.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Federal solar incentives are not your only option; rebates, tax credits and more may be offered at the state and local level.
+These incentives might be handled by the Ohio government, or by your county or municipality.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Pease